cincoutprabu/ios-mixed-reality-driving/README.md

 # Player Experience

-Since the user can see what the car sees via the Google Cardboard, the overall experience for the user might be a feel of sitting in the driver seat of Ferrari Italia or the Pick-Up Truck, and holding its steering wheel and issuing voice commands to drive it around.
+Since the user can see what the car sees via the Google Cardboard, the overall experience for the user might be a feel of sitting in the driver seat of Ferrari Italia or the Pick-Up Truck, and holding its steering wheel and issuing voice commands and use the steering wheel to drive it around.